Last update: 03.22.2019

 How to use TunnelBear

-To access the Settings menu, click the Gear icon on the left (below the Globe icon).
-These are the tabs you will find there:
+To access the Settings menu, click the Gear icon on the top-left.

 On the General tab, you can set TunnelBear to launch and connect automatically on system startup, TCP overrides on or off, and general notifications.